Prostatic Artery Embolization (PAE) in Denver, CO

 Minimally Invasive Procedure Specialists provide expert treatment for BPH using prostatic artery embolization.
 Learn about your treatment options and schedule your appointment to see if PAE is right for you.

 Prostatic artery embolization, or PAE, is a minimally invasive procedure used to treat benign prostatic hyperplasia, or BPH.
 Because BPH is an enlarged prostate gland, the overall goal of PAE treatment is to reduce the size of the prostate and decrease any symptoms.
 PAE uses microscopic beads to block the blood flow to the prostate, which deprives the cells of oxygen and ultimately helps the gland shrink in size.

 The Interventional Radiologists at the MIPS Center believe prostatic artery embolization is the most proven and effective non-surgical way of decreasing the volume of a prostate, which is the underlying cause of BPH.
 Our BPH specialists have been performing prostatic artery embolization to treat BPH for over 10 years and are Colorado’s leaders in performing PAE in both experience and volume.
-Each year alone, our specialists perform up to 60 PAE treatments for patients suffering from benign prostatic hyperplasia.
+Each year alone, our specialists perform up to 60 PAE treatments for patients suffering from BPH.

 Who is a Candidate for PAE?

 As a minimally invasive procedure that preserves sexual function, PAE is an alternative to drug and surgical BPH treatment options.
 If any of the following are true for you, you may be a candidate for PAE:

 - You have BPH, or are experiencing symptoms associated with BPH.